Rosa-Kang/mernstack-blog/README.md

 ## Purpose of the project

 - To build a Full Stack Web Application using MongoDB - Express - React - Node.
-- Authentication & Login Practice Practice
+- Authentication & Login with JWT (Json Web Token)
-- Creating Realtime Web App where users can Create, Read, Update, Delete & Upload files
+- Creating Realtime Web App with CRUD function
+- App with Redux Framework with React Hooks

 <!--USE TECH-->